bridrod/Nagios/check-dell-warranty-README.md

 In order to continue pulling device information from Dell's website it now requires v5.
 For that, you need to:

-1. Submit a new request to obtain updated API credentials on TechDirect portal - https://techdirect.dell.com/portal.30/Login.aspx;
+1 - Submit a new request to obtain updated API credentials on TechDirect portal - https://techdirect.dell.com/portal.30/Login.aspx;

-2. Obtain credentials "Client_ID" and "Client_Secret" from Dell (The script will need to be edited to update these variables);
+2 - Obtain credentials "Client_ID" and "Client_Secret" from Dell (The script will need to be edited to update these variables);

- **Note0:** FYI, each generated Bearer token will be valid for 3600 seconds.
+ **Note:** FYI, each generated Bearer token will be valid for 3600 seconds.

 For further details, please refer to SDK available on your Dell TechDirect account.